 Chesapeake’s success is built on our strong safety culture.
 Each year we work to improve our safety performance and set stringent, safety-related corporate goals.

 In 2017, our safety record improved from an employee TRIR of 0.27 (2016) to 0.05 (2017), the best employee safety performance in company history.
 We attribute this continued improvement to a more safety-aware culture driven by expanded safety programs focusing on our corporate campus and safe driving.
 We also continue to increase and emphasize our safety communications, highlighting both Stop Work Authority and personal accountability.

 Creating an incident-free work environment starts with setting clear expectations among employees, contractors and suppliers regarding our safety standards, and working to equip these individuals with the skills necessary to promote safety in their areas of work.

-The foundation of our safety training efforts is our Stay Accident Free Every Day (S.A.F.E.) initiative, which encourages all workers on our sites to take personal responsibility for their safety and the safety of those around them.
+The foundation of our safety training efforts is our Stay Accident Free Every Day (S.A.F.E.) program, which encourages all workers on our sites to take personal responsibility for their safety and the safety of those around them.
 This behavior-based program addresses the activities that can often lead to safety incidents and encourages actions that create safe work sites and a safe corporate campus.

 Improving Corporate Campus Safety

 Ensuring that everyone goes home safely every day requires a commitment from all employees.
 Field employees are often exposed to a greater number of on-the-job hazards, yet employees on our corporate campus can also encounter safety concerns.

 To increase safety awareness among corporate campus employees, we host both a training program focused on campus-specific hazards and emphasize our Good Catch initiative.
 These targeted communications apply safety to the corporate environment, focusing on behavior often caused by distraction or lack of safety knowledge.